dikortis/LetsTalkETC/Episodes/Episode_12.md

 **Christian Seberino:**
- yeah charging for that
+ yes charging for that

 **Justin Fisher:**
 that's
-pretty that's there's a clear value there um but you know that's obviously everybody operating in a vacuum off your struggles with that and sometimes get another perspective and add an opinion it's really helpful so if you want to share some other stuff after the call and we'd like to keep you involved in our progress what we're doing um you know we're just honored and grateful that you let us be a part of the show and gave us an opportunity to present to
+pretty there's a clear value
+there but you know that's obviously everybody operating in a vacuum off your struggles with that and sometimes get another perspective and add an opinion it's really helpful so if you want to share some other stuff after the call and we'd like to keep you involved in our progress what we're doing you know we're just honored and grateful that you let us be a part of the show and gave us an opportunity to present to